Crawling an Amazon S3 data store using a VPC endpoint - AWS Glue

 5. If you need to, add another data store on the same network connection.

 6. Choose IAM role.
 The IAM role must allow access to the AWS Glue service and the Amazon S3 bucket.
-For more information, see Working with crawlers on the AWS Glue console.
+For more information, see Configuring a crawler.

 Testing the connection.